brettski/brettski.com/src/_blog/posts/split-pea-soup-with-ham.md

 ---
-title: "Split Pea Soup with Ham"
+title: 'Split Pea Soup with Ham'
-date: "2011-12-27T02:57:38.000Z"
+date: '2011-12-27T02:57:38.000Z'
 categories:
-  - "food"
+  - 'food'
-  - "life"
+  - 'life'
 tags:
-  - "cooking"
+  - 'cooking'
-slug: "split-pea-soup-with-ham"
+slug: 'split-pea-soup-with-ham'
 ---

 There is noting special about this recipe, I am only recording it because it turned out awesome.
 It stared with a ham shank bone left over from a ham dinner the family ate.
 It was a Cook's spiral cut ham, hickory smoked and not glazed.
 I used whole cloves when warming the ham; I love cloves in ham, the wife does not, what does she know about flavor?
 Can't believe we were fighting over such a thing.
 She didn't even eat any left-over sandwiches.
 Anyway, I only mention the cloves because I strongly feel they add another layer of goodness to this soup.

 I kept the bone and part of the ham which was not sliced by Cook's machines.
 I put it in a plastic bag right away after carving up the shank to ensure I had it for the soup.
 There was a good chunk of meat and skin, oh the flavor that brings.

-On soup making day I gathered the following _fresh_ materials:
+On soup making day I gathered the following *fresh* materials:

 1    Lbs split peas 1    cup chopped onion 1    cup chopped carrot 1    cup chopped celery 4    cloves garlic, minced 2    Tbsp unsalted butter 4    cups of chicken stock (Used Swanson in a box) 4    cups of cold tap water 1    can Swanson vegetable broth (almost 2 cups) 2    tsp dry Thyme 2    tsp cumin 3    dry bay leaves (Loral leaves) 1    large white (baking potato) 2    red potatoes